mlaursen/vim-react-snippets/README.md

    Plugin 'mlaursen/vim-react-snippets'

    call vundle#end()           " required
-   filetype flugin indent on   " required
+   filetype plugin indent on   " required
    " The rest of your .vimrc config
    ```